I am a Research Fellow in the Department of Computing and Information Systems at at The University of Melbourne.

 To the NSW Parliament's Inquiry into 2012 local elections: Submission 36.

 and to their Inquiry into the administration of the 2011 state election: Submission 7, with a supplementary submission with some discussion of e-voting source code confidentiality.
 Transcript of the hearing.
+A letter I sent to the NSWEC describing the main iVote vulnerabilities, together with a form-letter reply.

 I've also tried to explain the same thing to a more general audience, in Electionwatch (on Australian online voting), Indian election technology and The conversation (on US election technology).